nickbraz1/stravadata1/README.md

 ### 3. Average Heart Rate Over Time
 - My heart rate data shows a relatively stable trend, with a slight decrease after 2021.
 - This may indicate improved endurance and efficiency over time.
+- My heart rate has gone down over time, but my sample size in **2019 and 2025** is not large enough to draw strong conclusions.

 ![Average Heart Rate](heart.png)